A Complete Guide to Contingent Employment, Benefits, and Contingent Workforce Management

-When the contingent workforce is not a part of the traditional HR process, your organization may miss out on the ways to improve their performance and speed of delivery.
+When the contingent workforce is not a part of the traditional HR process, your organization may miss out on the ways to improve its performance and speed of delivery.
 Companies that follow an inclusive approach include contingent employees in their HR cycle.
 The employees and the organizations benefit from the optimized HR processes for onboarding, managing, performance enhancement, and offboarding.

 Better Employee Experience

-Another component of the inclusive approach to contingent hiring to sustaining a superior employee experience for everyone, irrespective of their contract type.
+Another component of the inclusive approach to contingent hiring is to sustaining a superior employee experience for everyone, irrespective of their contract type.
 Workspace, technology, and culture must be optimized for both permanent employees and the contingent workforce.